raaghavkr22/DataAnalystProjects/README.md

 # DataAnalystProjects
-Here you can access to a plenty of data analysis projects using Tableau,Jupyter Notebook etc.
+This is a data analysis portfolio project in which I have done the SalesAnalysis of Amazon data using JupyterNotebook and created an interactive dashboard in Tableau.
 Hope it helps.